Inline skates

 Inline skates are boots with wheels arranged in a single line from front to back, allowing one to move in an ice skate-like fashion.
-Inline skates are technically a type of roller skate, but most people associate the term roller skates with quad skates, another type of roller skate with a two-by-two wheel arrangement similar to a car.
-Quad skates were popularized in the late 19th and early 20th centuries.
+Inline skates are a type of roller skate.
 Inline skates became prominent in the late 1980s with the rise of Rollerblade, Inc., and peaked in the late 1990s.
 The registered trademark Rollerblade has since become a generic trademark: "rollerblading" is now a verb for skating with inline skates, or "rollerblades."

 In the 21st century, inline skates come in many varieties, suitable for different types of inline skating activities and sports such as recreational skating, urban skating, roller hockey, street hockey, speed skating, slalom skating, aggressive skating, vert skating, and artistic inline skating.
 Inline skaters can be found at traditional roller rinks, street hockey rinks, skateparks, and on urban streets.
 In cities around the world, skaters organize urban group skates.
 Paris Friday Night Fever Skate (Randonnée du Vendredi Soir) is renowned for its large crowd size, as well as its iconic +10 mile urban routes.
 Wednesday Night Skate NYC is its equivalent in New York City, also run by volunteers, albeit smaller in size.